-Hope for Tomorrow is a Mental Health Education Program which brings together the combined efforts and insights of mental health professionals, educators, and other experts to help parents, teachers, students and communities understand mental illness—a crucial step to improving the lives of those affected by it.
+Hope for Tomorrow is a Mental Health Education Program which brings together the combined efforts and insights of mental health professionals, educators, consumers, family members, and other experts to help parents, teachers, students and communities understand mental illness—a crucial step to improving the lives of those affected by it.

 We are seeking volunteers from all areas of the state who are interested in educating our youth about mental health.